RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ## Contextual typing

-Typescript has some obvious places where it can infer types, like variable declarations:
+TypeScript has some obvious places where it can infer types, like variable declarations:

 ```ts